alari777/project-birdnest/README.md

 I have decided to work on this project as if it is real production project.
 For this reason I have decided to separate this task into few sprints with clear deadlines and understanding what happen on each sprint:
 - Investigation and choosing set of tools and the approach how to do this project.
-- Basic project skeleton: backend/frontend
+- Basic project skeleton: backend/frontend.
-- Simple UI
+- Simple UI.
-- TypeScript
+- TypeScript.
-- Tests
+- Tests.
-- GitHub action: `tests`
+- GitHub action: `tests`.
-- Deploy at Vercel
+- Deploy at Vercel.
-- Docker
+- Docker:
-  - Dockerfile
+  - Dockerfile.
-  - One more GitHub action: `Docker push` in GitHub package
+  - One more GitHub action: `Docker push` in GitHub package.
-- Readme.md, some refactoring and PostMan
+- Readme.md, some refactoring and PostMan.

 1. First sprint.